13 Best Rods For Salmon Fishing In Rivers

 Best Float Fishing Rods For Salmon

-I float fish a lot, and I do a lot of guiding with float rods using both spinning reels and with Centerpin reels.
+I float fish a lot, and I do a lot of guiding with float rods using both spinning reels and Centerpin reels.
 Most float rods can be used with either type of reel since the reel seat will fit both.

 You can also use these rods for Drift Fishing or Bottom Bouncing.

-3 Best Float Rods For Salmon Fishing
+3 Best Salmon Float Fishing Rods

 Guides Choice